shtsoft/slgh/CONTRIBUTING.md

 As usual, if you can not directly push to the repository use pull requests for contributions.
 A pull request-template is provided to assist you.
-Otherwise try to keep pull request small and focused (like a topic-branch - see [Git](#git)).
+Otherwise try to keep pull requests small and focused (like a topic-branch - see [Git](#git)).
 In any case, take all the other sections into account to ease the pain of merging your pull request.

 ## Git

 This project uses git for version control and contributors are kindly asked to use git as described in the [git-book](https://git-scm.com/book/en/v2).
-In the following the most important aspects are recounted and few things are nailed down.
+In the following, the most important aspects are recounted and a few things are nailed down.

 ### Commits